therealtimex/aci/README.md

   - Install `Flake8` extension in VS Code
   - It should work out of box and respect the settings in `.vscode/settings.json` if any

+### Virtual Environment
+Because we use docker and docker compose to run components in a container, installing the dependencies here locally is more for development purposes.
+- Activate virtual environemnt
+  - `poetry shell`
+- Install dependencies
+  - `poetry install`

-### Run postgreSQL and backend in Docker locally
+### Run postgreSQL and app server in Docker locally
 - create a `.env` file in the root directory based on `.env.example`
   - Note that we don't use the `.env` file in the production environment
-  - `.env` is provided to docker compose to set up the environment variables in the container, not loaded by the backend directly
+  - `.env` is provided to docker compose to set up the environment variables in the container, not loaded by the app server directly
-- `docker-compose up --build`: build backend and start the database and backend
+- `docker-compose up --build`: build app server and start the database and app server

 ### Run database migrations
-In local development the backend directory is mounted as a volume inside the container,you can run the migrations with `alembic` commands inside the container and the migration code (`versions` folder) will be in your local directory (instead of being only inside the container).
+In local development the `app` directory is mounted as a volume inside the container,you can run the migrations with `alembic` commands inside the container and the migration code (`versions` folder) will be in your local directory (instead of being only inside the container).
-- Get a bash shell inside the backend container for running commands
+- Get a bash shell inside the app server container for running commands
-  - `docker-compose exec backend bash`
+  - `docker-compose exec app bash`
 - Set up the database (running in docker) with the latest migration
   - `alembic upgrade head`
 - (Optional) Connect to the database using a GUI client like `DBeaver`